 It is crucial that the volunteer organization can justify their fees.
-Some programs, such as Cross Cultural Solutions (CCS), have a section on their website dedicated to explaining the necessary expenses, and will provide you with a detailed breakdown on how your money will be spent.
+Some programs, such as Global Vision Internatonal, have a section on their website dedicated to explaining the necessary expenses, and provide a detailed breakdown on how your money is spent and why it is spent.
 Should such explanations not be readily available for a program you are considering, it is your right as a prospective volunteer to ask the organization.
 Email—or better yet call—a representative and you can hear first-hand whether the reasoning is convincing.

 More often that not, you will be paying for a support network.
 Setting up a successful volunteer program overseas requires commitment and continuity.
 As a 1-time volunteer, it is obviously positive that you will be helping out for those couple weeks or months for which you signed up.
 However, think about what has happened before you arrived and what comes after you leave.
 Who got in touch with the school at which you are teaching English?
 Who will be taking your place once you are gone?
 Think about the little kids and how attached they become to volunteers.
 When you are gone, someone will need to continue the job, or more harm will be done than good.
 Such an ethical issue in itself is a reason why, in favor of sustainability, one should strong advocate that students serve as teaching assistants rather than teachers if only coming abroad for a short time.
 All in all, an effective volunteer organization will ensure continuity, thereby providing sustainable help to the people, land, or projects in question.

 But the support network involves more than just the locals.
-As an all-encompassing volunteer program, organizations such as Cross Cultural Solutions provide a comprehensive support system to volunteers as well.
+As an all-encompassing volunteer program, organizations with a strong service component, such as Global Vision International, provide students a comprehensive support system to volunteers as well.
 Depending upon the program you are considering, this will involve housing, meals, insurance, in-country support, etc.

 Again, the responsibility lies with the student to evaluate what works best for him or her.
 Those who have never been abroad alone may prefer a holistic program such as CCS that will escort them from the airport and back.
 For those who feel they want a little more independence, programs such as Road2Argentina that allow volunteers to cook their own meals may be best option.